cloudcompass/ToIPLabs/docs/agentbook-acapy.md

 # AgentBook - ACA-Py Alice Agent Lab Instructions

-This demo shows how pairwise DIDs are usedestablish a secure, end-to-end messaging connection between two Aries Agents.
+This demo shows how pairwise DIDs are used to establish a secure, end-to-end messaging connection between two Aries Agents.

 The pairwise DIDs are the foundation of the DIDComm